 An IDS prototype is built to instantiate the SCIDIVE architecture for VoIP systems.
+We implement four attacks against the VoIP system, instantiate rules in SCIDIVE for detecting the attacks, and perform analysis of the detection efficiency.
 For simplicity, the IDS is placed at the client end for the experiments in this paper.
 This configuration is shown in Figure 3 and is referred to as an End-point based IDS architecture.
 In this architecture, an IDS instance is associated with each client.